Riemann surfaces of second kind and effective finiteness theorems: ( )-bundles over Riemann surfaces

 We explain now the notion of irreducible smooth $(\textsf{g},\textsf{m})$-bundles.
 It is based on Thurston's notion of irreducible surface homeomorphisms.
 Let $S$ be a connected finite smooth oriented surface.
 It is either closed or homeomorphic to a surface with a finite number of punctures.
 We will assume from the beginning that $S$ is either closed or punctured.

 A finite non-empty set of mutually disjoint Jordan curves $\{ C_1 , \ldots , C_{\alpha}\}$ on a connected closed or punctured oriented surface $S$ is called admissible if no $C_i$ is homotopic to a point in $X$, or to a puncture, or to a $C_j$ with $i \ne j$.
-Thurston calls an isotopy class of homeomorphisms $\mathfrak{m}$ of $S$ (in other words, a mapping class on $S$) reducible if there is an admissible system of curves $\{ C_1 ,\ldots , C_{\alpha}\}$ on $S$ such that some (and, hence, each) element in $\mathfrak{m}$ maps the system to an isotopic system.
+Thurston calls an isotopy class $\mathfrak{m}$ of self-homeomorphisms of $S$ (in other words, a mapping class on $S$) reducible if there is an admissible system of curves $\{ C_1 ,\ldots , C_{\alpha}\}$ on $S$ such that some (and, hence, each) element in $\mathfrak{m}$ maps the system to an isotopic system.
 In this case we say that the system $\{ C_1 , \ldots , C_{\alpha}\}$ reduces $\mathfrak{m}$.
 A mapping class which is not reducible is called irreducible.

 Let $S$ be a closed or punctured surface with set $E$ of distinguished points.
 We say that $\varphi$ is a self-homeomorphism of $S$ with distinguished points $E$, if $\varphi$ is a self-homeomorphism of $S$ that maps the set of distinguished points $E$ to itself.
 Notice that each self-homeomorphism of the punctured surface $S\setminus E$ extends to a self-homeomorphism of the surface $S$ with set of distinguished points $E$.
 We will sometimes identify self-homeomorphisms of $S\setminus E$ and self-homeomorphism of $S$ with set $E$ of distinguished points.

 For a (connected oriented closed or punctured) surface $S$ and a finite subset $E$ of $S$ a finite non-empty set of mutually disjoint Jordan curves $\{ C_1 , \ldots , C_{\alpha}\}$ in $S\setminus E$ is called admissible for $S$ with set of distinguished points $E$ if it is admissible for $S \setminus E$.
 An admissible system of curves for $S$ with set of distinguished points $E$ is said to reduce a mapping class $\mathfrak{m}$ on $S$ with set of distinguished points $E$, if the induced mapping class on $S\setminus E$ is reduced by this system of curves.